cilium/cilium/Documentation/security/host-firewall.rst

                                                                reserved:host
     3362       Disabled           Disabled          4          reserved:health                                   f00d::a0b:0:0:49cf   10.16.87.66    ready

+In this example, one can observe that policy enforcement on the host endpoint is in audit mode for ingress traffic, and disabled for egress traffic.

 Adjust the Host Policy to Your Environment
 ==========================================

-As long as the host endpoint is running in audit mode, communications disallowed by the policy won't be dropped.
-They will however be reported by ``cilium-dbg monitor`` as ``action audit``.
-The audit mode thus allows you to adjust the host policy to your environment, to avoid unexpected connection breakages.
+As long as the host endpoint runs in audit mode, communications disallowed by the policy are not dropped.
+Nevertheless, they are reported by ``cilium-dbg monitor``, as ``action audit``.
+With these reports, the audit mode allows you to adjust the host policy to your environment in order to avoid unexpected connection breakages.

 .. code-block:: shell-session